MirjamC/eyra_benchmark_ocr/README.md

 The intersection() method returns a set that contains the similarity between two or more sets.
 Meaning: The returned set contains only items that exist in both sets, or in all sets if the comparison is done with more than two sets.

-Output: a number between zero (no similarity) and hundred (completly similar)
+Output: a number between zero (no similarity) and hundred (completely similar)

 ```
 def get_jaccard_sim(str1, str2):